 through glorious forests, blooming everywhere,

-you could drive it now in your sleep,
+you could drive it now without sleep

 hurtling inside a little silver capsule

 Braid threads in your mind, numbers and ledgers,